MHFA CORE COURSES

 The course also covers mental health crisis situations, including suicidal thoughts and behaviours, non-suicidal self-injury, intoxication, and bullying and abuse.

-In the senior program students (graded 10 to 12), the focus is on crises interventions which involves frank discussions of suicide.
-A sharp, well written and powerful video showing a young man helping a suicidal friend is used to demonstrate how to talk about suicide and assist someone who is having thoughts of suicide along with range of support tools.
+In the senior program students (Graded 10 to 12), the focus is on crisis interventions, which involve frank discussions of suicide.
+A sharp, well-written and powerful video showing a young man helping a suicidal friend is used to demonstrate how to talk about suicide and assist someone who is having thoughts of suicide along with a range of support tools.

-In the junior program (grades 7-9) crises are not as heavily empasised.
+In the junior program (Grades 7-9), crises are not as heavily emphasised.
 The focus is directed toward noticing change and the connections between thoughts feeling and behaviours, however the same action plan is taught and information provided where relevant to ensure all required learning opportunities are fully and adequately met.

-Both courses have a central focus of getting an adult involved whilst equipping our students with the skills they need to keep not only their friend, but themselves safe.
+Both courses have a central focus of getting an adult involved whilst equipping our students with the skills they need to keep not only their friends but themselves safe.

 Course Structure